-USB 3.1 connectors Gen 1
+III USB 3.1 connector Gen 1

-You can use the USB 3.1 connectors to connect USB-compatible devices, such as a USB keyboard, USB mouse, USB storage device, or USB printer.
+You can use the connector to connect USB-compatible devices, such as a USB keyboard, USB mouse, USB storage device, or USB printer.

 Attention: When you attach a USB cable to this connector, ensure that the USB mark is facing upward.
 Otherwise the connector might get damaged.